Risky Behavior in Teens ThreePeaks Ascent

 Exposing teens to novel environments and nature therapy activities is an effective way to challenge teens.
 In this setting, teens have the chance to learn and practice new coping strategies.

-Further, overcoming seemingly impossible challenges, like summiting a large mountain, has been shown to improve resilience, grit, and self-efficacy.
-These are all critical elements to healthy teen development.
-They can help them form a healthy identity independent from negative peer influences.
+Overcoming what seems like impossible challenges, like summiting a large mountain fir example, has proven to improve resilience, grit, and self-efficacy.
+These are incredible lessons to learn for teens, and are key to healthy development.
+This will help them to form their own identity, independent of negative peer influences.

 ThreePeaks Ascent has a team devoted to strengthening your family system.
 They do this by providing weekly family therapy.
 Long-term results are achieved by including the whole family in the process.